ManishRohilla/Coursera_GoogleItAuto..Github/README.md

 --> git rebase BranchName == Move the current branch on the top of BranchName.

 --> git rebase --continue == To continue the rebasing that was failed due to any conflict.
+**A pull request is a commit or series of commits that you send to the owner of the repository so that they incorporate it into their tree. **
+**Forking is a way of creating a copy of the given repository so that it belongs to our user.
+In other words, our user will be able to push changes to the forked copy, even when we can't push changes to the other repo.**

+--> git rebase-i master == a text editor opens with a list of all the selected commits from the oldest to the most recent.
+By changing the first word of each line, we can select what we want to do with the commits.
+The **default action here is pick which takes the commits and rebases them against the branch we selected.**

+--> git show == To see the latest commit and the changes in it.

+--> git push -f == to force git to push the current snapshot into the repo as is.